 Roomba 980 vs Botvac Joined

-I needed to touch on this briefly because I’ve been getting a lot of questions about it, although I’ll be writing up a complete comparison soon.
+I needed to touch on this briefly because I’ve been getting lots of questions about it, although I’ll be writing up a complete comparison soon.

-What are the Crucial Differences?
+What are the Key Differences?
+1) The Botvac Joined is significantly more affordable (usually about $200 less), but see this listing for up to date advice.
 2) The Botvac now has “Eco” and “Turbo” mode.
 3) The Roomba 980 has “carpet boost” and the Botvac doesn’t.

 Ultimate Call – Is the Roomba 980 Worth it?

 The short answer: Yes!
-The longer reply?
-If you’ve got the money, this really is arguably the greatest robot vacuum cleaner on the market.
-At the minimum, it’s definitely the best roomba version to date.
+The longer response?
+This really is arguably the best robot vacuum cleaner on the market if you have the money.
+At the minimum, it’s surely the greatest roomba version to date.

-But if you’ve got a small flat, the 980 becomes an extravagance.
-One caveat: If you are a geek like me, it doesn’t matter.
-This really is a MUST own!
+However, if you might have a little flat, the 980 becomes an extravagance.
+One caveat: it doesn’t matter If you are a geek like me.
+This can be a MUST own!